mqSociology/underthehood/pages/mydoc/creating_a_page.markdown

 ```<div style="text-align:center"><img src ="images/randompath/file.PNG" style="max-width:100%;" /></div>````

 The picture must be put in the images folder which is found in the root directory of the repository.
+The file should be named as follows: pagename_image_xx where xx is a sequential number for each image for a page.

 The correct path for the image file must be put into the code so that the picture can be properly linked.
+Note: the file extension should be in lower case.

 Finally, the max-width command in the html code is used to change the size of the picture.